April 18, 2026

-ADS-L 4 SRD860 Issue 2 and the Future of European Electronic Conspicuity
+ADS-L 4 SRD860 Issue 2 and the Future of European Electronic Conspicuity.
+Update.
+April 2026.

 The release by EASA of the ADS-L 4 SRD860 Issue 2 Specification is a major milestone towards greater integration of existing Electronic Conspicuity.
 Read here how PilotAware integrated it into its Ground infrastructure overnight and is working hard to be the first to integrate all airborne units to use the ADS-L Protocol.
 For you.